brainboxdotcc/DPP/docpages/example_programs/interactions_and_components/context_menus.md

 \image html context_menu_user_command.png

+\note This example sets the command as the type dpp::ctxm_user which can only be used by right clicking on a user.
+To make it appear on a message, you'll want to switch the type to dpp::ctxm_message.

-The following example shows how to create and handle **user context menus**.
+The following example shows how to create and handle **user context menus** for message context menus, read the notice above.

 ~~~~~~~~~~{.cpp}
 #include <dpp/dpp.h>